A simple unified explanation of several genetic issues on today's human population and on archaic humans: Model of genetic flow from a small, reproductively advantageous region, into a much larger region. Applications to issues on bottlenecks in human populations and to issues on Neandertals

 \section{Model of genetic flow from a small, reproductively advantageous region, into a much larger region.
 Applications to issues on bottlenecks in human populations and to issues on Neandertals}

 In this section we will only consider genes neutral to natural selection.
 In the previous sections we have considered what happens in a region that is reproductively disadvantageous, and where there is immigration into the region to keep up the population size.
-We have seen, by (1) and (2) above, that genetic material in the region will disappear fast.
 In this section we will study a different and somewhat more complicated situation.
 We will have a region with a reproductive surplus that leads to migration.
 We will see that even if that region is fairly small and the reproductive surplus is fairly modest, over time, genes from that region will dominate much larger areas.

-Consider $n$ regions $R(1), R(2), \ldots, R(n)$, with initial population sizes ($=$ amount of genes) $p(1)$, $p(2)$, \ldots , $p(n)$.
+Consider $n$ regions $R(1),R(2),\ldots,R(n)$, with initial population sizes ($=$ amount of genes) $p(1)$, $p(2)$, $\ldots, p(n)$.
 We assume that $R(1)$ has a reproductive surplus.
-On average, every individual in $R(1)$ has $1+r$ male offspring and $1+r$ female offspring, $0 < r < $1.
-We assume that $R(2), R(3), \ldots, R(n-1)$ are reproductively neutral, that is, in each of these regions, on average, every individual has one male offspring and one female offspring.
+On average, every individual in $R(1)$ has $1+r$ male offspring and $1+r$ female offspring, $0<r<1$.
+We assume that $R(2),R(3),R(3),\ldots,R(n-1)$ are reproductively neutral, that is, in each of these regions, on average, every individual has one male offspring and one female offspring.
 We assume that $R(n)$ is reproductively disadvantageous, that is, in $R(n)$, on average, every individual has $1-r$ male offspring and $1-r$ female offspring.
 We assume that in every generation, the proportion $r$ of the population in $R(m)$ migrates to $R(m+1)$.
 We assume that in every generation and that the probability for a gene to reproduce and the probability for a gene to travel from $R(m)$ to $R(m+1)$ is independent of where the gene originally came from.

-\begin{remark} The assumptions made in the previous paragraph can be fulfilled, whether or not, in any generation, there is no mating, some mating and reproduction, random mating and reproduction between individuals who have migrated from $R(m)$ to $R(m+1)$ and those who were already in $R(m+1)$.
-The assumptions will not be fulfilled if admixtures between individuals from different regions have lower fertility.
-Considerations like those in section 2 above suggest that the takeover of genes from $R(1)$ will be at least as large as in that case. \end{remark}